 Organizing school trips to museums and galleries can be difficult and expensive.
 With re-creations of masterpieces, we are making art accessible by taking art from museums into the classroom.

 Discovering the Great Masters

-We use our re-creations to demonstrate how painting styles have changed over time.
+We use our replications to demonstrate how painting styles have changed over time.
 Children also learn about the styles of individual artists, including Vermeer and Vincent van Gogh.

 Hands-On and Multi-Sensory

-With touchable textured reproductions, children get to see and feel the brushstrokes of an artist.
+With touchable textured replications, children get to see and feel the brushstrokes of an artist.
 It’s a far more engaging and interactive experience for children rather than looking at screens or textbooks!

 With pieces from the National Gallery of Canada’s collection, we introduce the Group of Seven and Tom Thomson, inspiring children to paint in their local landscapes.

 Inspired by Canadian Heroes

 Embracing New Technology

 In addition to art, we explain the 3D mapping and printing technology behind the paintings – inspiring future engineers as well as artists.